 Selecting books for this list wasn't easy; we've sifted through tons to pick 93 favorites, including old classics, new classics, fiction, nonfiction, picture-heavy books and more to please every reader through 14.
 You'll find great kids' books like The Snowy Day, The Cat in the Hat, Harry Potter, A Wrinkle in Time and Madeline.
 Click through our list for inspiration (and be sure to check out our list of story time events in NYC for more reading fun as a family).

 We hope you'll weigh in with favorites of your own that aren't on our ranked list of the best kids’ books in the comments!
-Happy reading!
+Happy reading, and don't forget to explore our list of the best short bedtime stories to get your little ones to sleep.

 Where the Wild Things Are by Maurice Sendak